jeraldrich/blog/docs/about_me.rst

 Somewhere tonight, a modern thinker is alone in a dark room, haunched over a glowing screen sitting on his lap.

 An artificially intelligent oracle eagerly awaits any queried question.
-Searching through a vast library of knowledge that puts all of the great libraries - combined - to shame, the answer is retrieved and given in less than a second.
+Searching through a vast library of knowledge that puts all of the great libraries - combined - to shame, the answer is retrieved and given in microseconds.

 The kindling of knowledge fuels the furnace of imagination.